kachan1208/hello-world/twilio.md

 > JWT grants access to Virgil Cloud for a specific Virgil Application.
 Each JWT grants a user access to the Virgil Cloud for a specific Virgil Application and has a limited lifetime that is configured by you.
 However, best practice is to generate a JWT for the shortest amount of time feasible for your application.
 If you need more details about the structure of a JWT, please take a look at this article.

 The same situation with access to Twilio Cloud.
-In order to use a functoonalitty of Twilio Programmable Chat use have to provide your users with a Virgil Twilio.
+In order to use a functionality of the Twilio Programmable Chat you have to provide your users with a Twilio JWT.

 ### Generate Virgil and Twilio JWT

 In order to have a possibility to encrypt/decrypt messages and use a Twilio Programmable Chat, your users have to be authenticated using JWT at Virgil and Twilio services.
 So, you need a backend code that generates Virgil and Twilio JWTs.

 For this tutorial we've created a sample backend code that demonstrates how to combine Virgil and Twilio JWT generation.
 To setup and run the sample backend locally, head over to [Twilio-Sample-Backend-NodeJS](https://github.com/VirgilSecurity/twilio-sample-backend-nodejs) GitHub repo and follow the instructions in README.
+You can easily use it as an example to build own backend for a JWT generation.

 ## Step 2: Set Up Your Client
-On the client side we will use the `e3kit` SDK to create and store the user's private key on their device and publish the user's corresponding public key in the Virgil Cloud.
+Virgil Security provides you with the Virgil `e3kit` SDK to create and store the user's private key on their device and publish the user's corresponding public key in the Virgil Cloud.

 ### Install e3kit
-Use your package manager to download the e3kit SDK into your mobile or web project.
+Use your package manager to download the Virgil e3kit SDK into your mobile or web project.

 ```shell
 npm install -S @virgilsecurity/e3kit
 ```

 ### Initialize e3kit
-In order to interact with the Virgil Cloud, the e3kit SDK must be provided with a callback that it will call to fetch the Virgil JWT from your backend for the current user.
+In order to interact with the Virgil and Twilio Cloud, the Virgil e3kit SDK must be provided with a callback that it will call to fetch the Virgil and Twilio JWT from your backend for the current user.

 ```javascript
 import { EThree } from '@virgilsecurity/e3kit';